The Kennel Club Breed Standard

 Ears Set low: highest point of base of ear level with outside corner of eye.
 Large and erect, with or without fringe, except in Powder Puffs where drop ears are permissible.

 Mouth Jaws strong, with perfect, regular scissor bite, i.e. upper teeth closely overlapping lower teeth and set square to the jaws.
+The hairless variety will have the primitive trait of forward pointing canines and should not be penalised for absence of full dentition.

 Neck Lean, free from throatiness, long and sloping gracefully into strong shoulders.
 When moving, carried high and slightly arched.